New to DeafBlind Students

 Welcome!

-If you’ve learned about your student joining your class or caseload during the summer months, please join us for our one-day workshop, offered in collaboration with Northeast Metro 916 Intermediate School District “Understanding Deafblindness and the Role of the Intervener”.
-This unique training is offered in August every year to teachers, administrators, paraprofessionals and parents.
-The workshop includes deafblind simulations, information about the impact of combined hearing and vision loss and the role of the intervener as well as networking opportunities to connect with other professionals and parents around the state of Minnesota.
-Go to our Online Registration "MyQuickReg" page to check for registration and to join us.
+If you’ve learned about your student joining your class or caseload during the summer months, please join us for our one-day workshop, “Understanding Deafblindness and the Role of the Intervener”.
+This unique training is offered in mid-August every year to teachers, related services providers, administrators, paraprofessionals, educational ASL interpreters, school nurses, and families, and the virtual workshop includes CEUs.
+The virtual workshop includes videos, information about the impact of combined hearing and vision loss and the role of the intervener for teams all around Minnesota.
+Go to the BrightWorks Learning Stream Online Registration page to check for registration and to join us.

 I still need more ideas and support to get started, what does the Minnesota DeafBlind Project offer?